 It is also important to know how the ring be will replaced.
 Some companies will compensate you with a cheque whilst others might ask you to purchase another ring through a selected jewellery store.
 In the event that you accidentally lose your ring you will need to provide some kind of proof, so you should check what kind of evidence is required.
 Moreover, you need to check if you need a specific type of appraisal in order to claim a benefit.

 In order to insure your engagement ring, you will need to provide photographs, receipts, diamond certificates and a valid appraisal.
-You should first check what policies are available, how much you need to pay and what does the insurance actually cover.
+You should first check what policies are available, the engagement ring insurance price and what does the insurance actually cover.
 The more expensive your ring is, the more you will have to pay for the insurance.
 You can expect to pay at least $1 or $2 per year for every $100 of your ring’s price.
 It is also very important to keep your documents in a safe place because you will not be able to make a claim without them.

 Join The Bride's Diary to plan your perfect wedding.
 Use our interactive planning tools and build your wedding inspiration scrapbook.
 Share this exciting journey with thousands of other members in our Bridal Buzz forums.
 Welcome...Register Now Sign In